-In December 2000, Wachau Valley was inscribed in the UNESCO List of World Heritage Sites as "Wachau Cultural Landscape" in recognition of its agricultural and architectural history, with over 5000 historical monuments.
+In December 2000, Wachau Valley was listed as UNESCO World Heritage Site ("Wachau Cultural Landscape") for its agricultural and architectural history, with over 5000 historical monuments.

 Port Wachau Valley cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Wachau Valley, Austria.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |17 March, 2019|